Introduction / History

 Jats are primarily located in northwestern India and southern Pakistan, although there are also significant communities in Maldives, Russia, and Ukraine, with a few in Afghanistan.
 However, their origin, history, and current dispersion are spread much wider.
 History proves that they reached Egypt with the Muslim conquerors, lived in Afghanistan before the Muslims, and invaded China with the Mongol army.
 They also proved to be a threat to Tamarlane in Persia and Uzbekistan.

 There are different opinions as to the origin of the Jats, but most seem to recognize them to be of Indo-Aryan descent.
-There is also a theory suggesting that they may be the predecessors of Gypsies.
+There is also a theory suggesting that they may be the predecessors of Romani.
 Whatever their origin, in the eighteenth century, the Jats became a force that could not be ignored.

 Overall, the Jats have a very good self image.
 "Men may come and men may go, but I go on forever," is a well known Jat proverb.
 They are brave, hardworking people who possess both the desire and ability to rule.
 It has been said that no Jat wants to be ruled.
 Rather, he desires to have power over a group, if not over an area.